olcf-tutorials/jsrun_quick_start_guide/README.md

 [Hello_jsrun](https://code.ornl.gov/t4p/Hello_jsrun) - A simple "Hello, World!" type program that can be used to test the layout of resources on Summit, Ascent, and SummitDev.

-[jsrunVisualizer](https://jsrunvisualizer.olcf.ornl.gov/) - A web-based tool that mimics `jsrun` behavior locally in your browser.
-This is also the tool used to create the node images in this guide!
+[job-step-viewer](https://jobstepviewer.olcf.ornl.gov/) - A graphical tools to learn about running `jsrun` on Summit.